quicwg/base-drafts/draft-ietf-quic-recovery.md

 # Loss Detection

-QUIC uses both ack information and timeouts to detect lost packets, and this section provides a description of these algorithms.
+QUIC senders use both ack information and timeouts to detect lost packets, and this section provides a description of these algorithms.
 Estimating the network round-trip time (RTT) is critical to these algorithms and is described first.

 ## Computing the RTT estimate